-The rotator cuff muscles are small, stabilizing muscles of the shoulder joint, which allow the movements of the shoulder to be precise and coordinated.
-It is composed of four muscles (supraspinatus, subscapularis, minor round and infraspinatus) and their responsible tendons.
+The rotator cuff muscles are small, stabilizing muscles of the shoulder joint that allow precise and coordinated shoulder movements.
+They are composed of four muscles (supraspinatus, subscapularis, teres minor and infraspinatus) and their responsible tendons.

-Of the four muscles of the rotator cuff, the tendon that is most frequently injured is the supraspinatus.
-The lesion of the same occurs mainly due to the degeneration of the tissues caused by a deficit in the vascularization, by a direct trauma or by an overload suffered due to an exhaustive use for different workloads.
+Of the four rotator cuff muscles, the most frequently injured tendon is the supraspinatus.
+Injury to this tendon occurs mainly due to tissue degeneration due to vascularization deficits, direct trauma or overload due to exhaustive use with different workloads.